-You can also click to display and select any bookmarks within the destination file, or by under the selected a PDF file.
-See "Inserting Bookmarks" on page 12 and "Named Destinations" on page 163.
+You can also click 🛄 to display and select any bookmarks within the destination file, or 脑 if you have selected a PDF file.
+See "Inserting Bookmarks" on page 12 and "Named Destinations" on page 161.

 For more information see "External Links-HTML, PDF, Microsoft Office" on page 113.